YPares/jj.conf.d/README.md

   work")
 - show for each revision if is based on the `trunk()`, "contained" in the `trunk()`, or if it is on a branch that diverged from the `trunk()`
+- show for each revision if it is an ancestor or a descendant of the remote state of your current "feature branch", or if it lies on another branch
 - show for each revision if it is an ancestor or a descendant of the current working copy (`@`), or if it lies on another branch